Maxna/team-tracker-2/README.md

 ## Description

 A team tracking app developed in Java on Intellij that will take inputs for team members and a team description for each Hack-a-Thon team.
-The teams will also have a name that can be edited after creation.
+The teams and members will also have options for adding, editing, and deleting the selected item.
 The home page of the app will have some information about the event as well as a list of all the teams competing.
-For each team the user should be able to view its members, and add new members if needed.
+For each team the user should be able to view its members, and add, edit, and delete members if needed.

 ### Setup